-There is no such thing as flavorless protein powder.
-All unflavored protein powders protein powders have a flavor, even if they do not contain added flavorings.
+First of all, there is no such thing as flavorless protein powder.
+All unflavored protein powders have a flavor, even if they do not contain added flavorings.
 Unflavored egg white protein powder, for example, tastes like egg whites.
-Egg whites themselves do not have much flavor at all, however, so if you add unflavored protein powder to your smoothie or favorite recipe, you will probably not notice the difference.
+That said, not all plain egg white protein powders taste the same.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 Over time, regularly eating food additives can disturb regulatory pathways in your intestines, causing inflammatory bowel disease (IBD) and other inflammatory disorders.
 Food additives can also disrupt your gut microbiome – the community of microorganisms living in your gut.
 An unhealthy gut microbiome is a leading cause of inflammation and linked to the onset and progression of several chronic diseases.

 How to use unflavored egg white protein powder.

 Egg white protein powder can be a versatile addition to your diet, providing a high-quality source of complete protein without changing the taste of your recipe.
 Here are a few of my favorite ways to use unflavored egg white protein powder:

 - Smoothies: One of the easiest ways to use unflavored egg white protein powder is by adding it to your morning smoothie.
 Simply blend it with your favorite smoothie ingredients.